lkstrp/python-package-dev/docs/index.md

 - **Share your own experience**

-    If you know most of the common package development steps already, you can share your own experience.
-Maybe this guide misses a topic you think is important or you think GitLab is a better alternative to GitHub.
+    If you already know most of the common steps involved in package development, you can share your own experiences.
+Maybe this guide misses a topic you think is important, or you think GitLab is a better alternative to GitHub.